Sport in Scotland: Curling

 Scotland is the home of curling which, although not as popular today as in Canada, remains more popular in Scotland than anywhere else in Europe.
-The Scottish men's team are the world's second most successful curling nation having won a total of 32 World Championship medals including 5 golds, with the most recent coming in 2009.
-The Scotland Women's Team have won the World Championships on two occasions in 2002 and 2013.
+The Scottish men's team are the world's second most successful curling nation having won a total of 36 World Championship medals including seven golds, with the most recent coming in 2023 and 2025.
+The Scotland Women's Team have won 12 World Championships mdedals with gold on two occasions in 2002 and 2013.
+In the Mixed Doubles discipline Scotland have won two gold medals in 2021 and 2022.

 Although elite-level curlers have been assisted significantly by funding from the National Lottery, facilities at the grassroots level have not benefited from this, with the number of ice rinks offering curling in Scotland declining from 31 in 1993 to 22 in 2018.

 Darts

 Darts is popular in Scotland, with many pubs having their own teams.
 Former world champions from Scotland include Jocky Wilson, Les Wallace and Gary Anderson.

 Gaelic Athletic Association

 The Gaelic Athletic Association (GAA) has had a long history in Scotland, thanks to Scotland's substantial Irish population.
 The base of the GAA in Scotland is at Cambuslang, and GAA sports tend to be most popular in Greater Glasgow, although there is also a presence in various Scottish universities.

 Scotland GAA is the GAA board that is responsible for Gaelic Games in Scotland.
 Scotland is treated as a "County" by the GAA.